JeffCoster/merge/README.md

     - each Data Source needs to be available to the merger JS code, as a const
     - each Data Source needs to be registered in the Data Sources object
 3. add merger boiler plate JS, in a script, in the html
-4. configure json data to map source content json to target html sections
+4. configure json data to map source json arrays and values, to target html sections, elements and attirbutes
     - element text maps directly to corresponding source field
     - attribute value maps directly to corresponding source field
     - source object collections map to html template sections, for instantion of templates and content filling
-5. load the html page, merger runs and renders the page
+5. load the html page, so that merger runs and renders the page

 >_Note: Steps 4 and 5 can be iterated over, to configure and test in parts_